> Brass Monkey > Songs > The Loss of the ‘Ramillies’

 The Loss of the ‘Ramillies’

-Tony Engle recorded Jumbo Brightwell singing The Loss of the ‘Ramillies’ in the singer’s home in Leiston, Suffolk in spring 1975.
-This recording was released on Jumbo Brightwell’s LP Songs From the Eel’s Foot and later included on the Topic anthology We’ve Received Orders to Sail (The Voice of the People Volume 12).
+Jumbo Brightwell sang The Loss of the ‘Ramillies’ at his home in Leiston, Suffolk in spring 1975 to Tony Engle.
+This recording was released in the same year on Jumbo Brightwell’s LP Songs From the Eel’s Foot and was included in 1998 on the Topic anthology We’ve Received Orders to Sail (The Voice of the People Volume 12).

 John Kirkpatrick sang The Loss of the ‘Ramillies’ in 2009 on Brass Monkey’s sixth album, Head of Steam.
 He noted: